ibm-cloud-docs/openshift/openshift_cloud_paks.md

 {: #cloud_pak_manage}

 Cloud Paks are integrated with the {{site.data.keyword.cloud_notm}} catalog so that you can quickly configure and install the all the Cloud Pak components into an existing or new OpenShift cluster.
 When you install the Cloud Pak, the Cloud Pak is provisioned with [{{site.data.keyword.bpshort}}](/docs/schematics?topic=schematics-about-schematics) and a {{site.data.keyword.bpshort}} workspace is created for you.
 You can use the workspace later to access information about your Cloud Pak installation.
 You access your Cloud Pak services from the Cloud Pak URL.
 For more information, consult each [Cloud Pak's documentation](#oc_cloud_pak_ov).

+### Can I use the OpenShift entitlement that comes with my Cloud Pak for my cluster?
+{: #cloud_pak_byo_entitlement}

+Yes, if your Cloud Pak includes an entitlement to run certain worker node flavors that are installed with OpenShift Container Platform.
+To view your entitlements, check in [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/index.html){: external}.

+You can create the cluster or the worker pool within an existing cluster with the Cloud Pak entitlement by using the `--entitlement cloud_pak` option in the [`ibmcloud oc cluster create classic`](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_cluster_create) or [`ibmcloud oc worker-pool create classic`](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_worker_pool_create) CLI commands.
+Make sure to specify the worker node flavor that you are entitled to use.